Dashboard

 Approvals

 Approvals is a focused list designed for speed and accountability.
-Items are grouped by what managers care about — campaign, method, currency — with bulk approve/reject and inline explanations that write to an audit trail.
+Items are grouped by what managers care about — campaign, method, and currency — with bulk approvals/rejections and inline explanations that write to an audit trail.
 Smart filters make “clear today’s queue” a five-minute task instead of a wild goose chase.

 Payouts